chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Sun Jun 10 20:40:45 CDT 2018

 I opened my terminal to code on Wed Jun 13 18:20:12 CDT 2018

+I opened my terminal to code on Wed Jun 13 18:20:23 CDT 2018